-Free-Feeding is Not Natural
+Free-Feeding is Not in Alignment with Nature

 No organic body is designed to eat all the time, much less have food available to it all the time.
 Apart from this practice not being sustainable planet-wise, we need the time away from food to allow our bodies to clean, detox, and repair.
 This is what fasting is all about.